Jarno van Daalen: Career

 medal in the discus throw at the championships, to emulate the feat of his sister who had both won disciplines at the 2023 Championships in Jerusalem.
 In September 2025, he was nominated for the European Athletics male rising star award.

+Daalen competed for the Florida Gators track and field team in the NCAA beginning in the 2026 season.
+In June, he qualified for the 2026 NCAA Outdoor Championships.
+In August, he competed at the 2026 European Athletics Championships in Birmingham, England, in the shot put.